Ozone Solar.R Wind Temp Month Day

 pip

 Next, we add a step called data_prep, which consists of a function that takes the output of the data step as its first argument, adds a new column and returns the modified data as its output.
-To refer to the output of an earlier pipeline step, we just write the name of the step preceded with the tilde (~) operator.
+To refer to the output of an earlier pipeline step, we just write the name of the step preceded with the tilde (~) operator, that is, ~data in this case.

 "data_prep",